CompuTec/computec-docs/docs/processforce/developer-guide/data-import/udf-powershell.md

 # User Defined Fields in PowerShell Scripts

-On this page, you can check how to set the value for a User Defined Field (UDF) that was added to a ProcessForce object.
+When working with ProcessForce objects in PowerShell scripts, you may need to assign values to User Defined Fields (UDFs).
+This guide explains the correct syntax and best practices for setting UDF values, ensuring proper data handling and script execution.

 ---

 ## General Rule

-When you want to set a value on User Defined Field that was added to the ProcessForce object, you need to use the following syntax:
+To assign a value to a User Defined Field in a ProcessForce object, use the following syntax:

 ```powershell
 $PFObject.UDFItems.Item("U_UDF1").Value =  'some value';